lochhh/e-Babylab/README.md

 For more information about their differences, please refer to the documentation for [docker-compose down](https://docs.docker.com/compose/reference/down/) and [docker-compose stop](https://docs.docker.com/compose/reference/stop/).

 ### Run in Production
 The production environment of e-Babylab additionally uses nginx for HTTPS/TLS support.
-Please add valid TLS certificates to the nginx container via volumes in `docker-compose.yml`.
+Please create `docker-compose.yml` by copying `docker-compose.yml.template` and adding valid TLS certificates to the nginx container via volumes in `docker-compose.yml`.
 By default, the TLS certificates are expected to be at the following locations:

 * `/etc/ssl/certs/cert.pem`
 * `/etc/ssl/private/server.key`